faizan-ed/flex-assignment/README.md

 # Approach

-For this data modelin exercise, I decided to go with BigQuery because Flex is already utilizing it as part of their GCP adoption.
+For this data modeling exercise, I decided to go with BigQuery because Flex is already utilizing it as part of their GCP adoption.
 BigQuery, being a modern data warehouse, supports **denormalized** data models.
 According to the [public documentation](https://cloud.google.com/bigquery/docs/best-practices-performance-nested): "It's best to use this strategy when the relationships are hierarchical and frequently queried together, such as in parent-child relationships."

 A traditional normalized data model creates multiple tables.
 This creates a more "clean" and efficient data model because it saves on redundant data.
 However, it would require multiple `JOIN`s and foreign keys would be less performant and more complex to query in BigQuery.